At Educational Connections, we’re more than just a tutoring company.

 Our expert test prep tutors individualize private, online sessions to help students prepare for high-stakes standardized tests such as the SAT, ACT, and SSAT.
+Solid test scores can make a big difference in whether students are admitted to the college or private school of their choice, even when tests are optional.

 What our customers are saying...